ArnaudBuchholz/reserve/README.md

 Default is `5000`.

+## max-redirect *(optional)*

+When an internal redirection occurs, a counter is incremented.
+If the number of redirection goes beyond the parameter value, the request fails with error [`508`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/508).

+Default is `10`.

 ## ssl *(optional)*

 This object provides certificate information to build an https server.
 You might be interested by the article [An Express HTTPS server with a self-signed certificate](https://flaviocopes.com/express-https-self-signed-certificate/).